Links

 Certificates and Private Keys

-CloudGuard AppSec Gateways implement a reverse proxy that can serve pages to users over HTTPS.
+CloudGuard WAF's AppSec Gateways implement a reverse proxy that can serve pages to users over HTTPS.
 To use this capability, you need to provide a Certificate and Private keys that correspond to the site name(s) that users will access (e.g. https://www.acme.com, https://api.acme.com).

 Storage options